xian-ran/prestackPro-Manual/algorithm_documentation/processing/semblance_optimization.md

 ![](/assets/056_Processing.png)
 _Basic tab_

-The **Time Shift increment** should be set to the smallest possible value \(0.0001 seconds\).
+The **TimeShift increment** should be set to the smallest possible value \(0.0001 seconds\).

-When using **neighboring trace**, the maximum **Time Shift** value would typically be a small value, for example 0.002 seconds.
+When using **neighboring trace**, the maximum **TimeShift** value would typically be a small value, for example 0.002 seconds.

-When using the **stacked trace** option, the maximum **Time Shift** should not exceed a quarter of the length of the wavelet.
+When using the **stacked trace** option, the maximum **TimeShift** should not exceed a quarter of the length of the wavelet.

 ![](/assets/057_Processing.png)
 _Expert tab_

-**Preprocessing** enable will evaluate the signal to noise ratio and will select events where the ratio exceeds the threshold to calculate statics correction. **Postprocessing** with **Desmoothing** will interpolate time shifts without additional processing.
+**Preprocessing** enable will evaluate the signal to noise ratio and will select events where the ratio exceeds the threshold to calculate statics correction. **Postprocessing** with **Desmoothing** will interpolate timeshifts without additional processing.

 **Smoothing:**

-**Smoothing** will smooth time shifts in the time direction before they are applied.
+**Smoothing** will smooth timeshifts in the time direction before they are applied.

 ![](/assets/058_Processing.png)